michalfilippi/pytimers/README.md

 # PyTimers
-Python micro library for easy to use code timing.
+Python micro library for easy to use code timing with times logged using the standard library.

 Requires Python3.6+.